 The registration grants exclusive rights on the trademark in the entire Italian territory (for a total of roughly 324,000 square kilometers and about 60 million inhabitants) and in the State of San Marino and may be recognized in the Vatican City.

-All signs (word, device or shape) capable of being graphically represented and fulfilling the requirements of novelty, distinctiveness and lawfulness are registrable trademarks.
-Graphically represented sounds, color combinations or a particular shade of color are also registrable.
+All signs (word, device or shape) fulfilling the requirements of novelty, distinctiveness and lawfulness are registrable trademarks.
+Sounds, color combinations or a particular shade of color are also registrable.

 Three-dimensional marks, service marks and collective marks are special marks.